cxzhangqi/kadlu/Nx2DSSFPE/readme_nx2dssfpe.md

 *Pre-processing of sound-speed data*

  1. Smoothen the sound-speed profile using a running window of 10 m.
- 1. Make a 1D interpolation of smoothened sound speed vs. depth using the Matlab function `interp1`.
+ 2. Make a 1D interpolation of smoothened sound speed vs. depth using the Matlab function `interp1`.

+The script outputs a file called `Mariana_ENV.mat` containing the two fields `WD` (Water Depth) and `SSP` (Sound Speed Profile).

 ### fRunNx2D_Mariana.m

-This is the main program, which sets up the environment and calculates the transmission loss using the PE solver.
+This is the main program, which sets up the environment and calculates the transmission loss using the Parabolic Equation (PE) solver.
+The structure of the program is summarized below.

+ 1. Load the fields `WD` and `SSP`
+ 2. Specify some additional environmental parameters such as bottom sound speed, bottom attenuation, and bottom density.
+ 3. Specify source depth and frequency.
+ 4. Specify a number of settings for the PE solver.
+ 5. Run the PE solver (`propNx2DWAPE`)
+ 6. Save the results and make some nice plots

 ### subroutines/propNx2DWAPE.m

-This is the PE solver script.
+This is the PE solver.

 ### calculate_noise_fields.m